encodis/mokuwiki/README.md

 you could add specific keywords in metadata if required (or add summary field?), just add these to the tags.
 Also alias.

 So you need filename (to create link), title (to create link name), and then all of these split into individual words: title, alias, tags, summary and keywords.
 And deduplicated (but that's OK, assemble all of these into a temporary set, the convert to list for JSON output).

+[
+    {
+      "file" : the_filename,
+      "title" : the_title,
+      "terms" : [ word1, word2, word3 ]
+    },
+    ...
+]